mantiuk/opencl_examples/README.md

 * GLM: http://glm.g-truc.net/

 On Linux the libraries can be easily installed from packages.
-Remember to install the development version of the packages.
+Remember to install the development version of the packages (libglut-dev, libglew-dev, libglm-dev).

 On Windows the libraries needs to be manually installed and then the path specified for each library in CMake.